Nocturama (film): Critical reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 82% based on 49 reviews, and an average rating of 7.9/10.
 The website's critical consensus reads, "Nocturama uses an unorthodox perspective and repellent protagonists to offer sobering statements about modern society -- and deliver uniquely suspenseful entertainment."
 On Metacritic, which assigns a normalized rating, the film has a score 71 out of 100, based on 15 critics, indicating "generally favorable reviews".

 Jordan Hoffman of The Guardian gave the film 3 stars out of 5, describing it as "[a] provocative French hipster-terrorism picture that is too crafty to ignore, but too obnoxious to embrace."
 Pamela Pianezza of Variety stated that "Bertrand Bonello's controversial portrait of Parisian radicals planning terror attacks around the city refuses to explain the unexplainable."
 David Ehrlich of IndieWire gave the film a grade of "B−", writing, "It's fine that Bonello would rather raise unsettling questions than provide unhelpful answers, but his inquiry often feels every bit as confused as his characters."
+Richard Brody of The New Yorker described the film as "an act of vanity" and Bonello's filmmaking skills as "banal" and "in no way revolutionary."
+Brody draws a sharp contrast between Nocturama and Jean-Luc Godard's La Chinoise, suggesting that Bonello's film suffers from the "emptiness of its aesthetic," whereas Godard's operates without "any sense of a system."

 Ignatiy Vishnevetsky of The A.V.
 Club gave the film a grade of "A" and praised Bonello as a director who "has matured into a singular talent of modern film".
 He wrote, "Nocturama embraces abstractions and contradictions and locates meaning in them: the terrorists' need for attention and fear of being caught; the symbolism and meaninglessness of the plan; their status as sworn enemies of the status quo and creatures of the modern world; the contrast between the scale of the attack and the claustrophobia of the group's blinkered point-of-view."
 Jordan Mintzer of The Hollywood Reporter said, "if you put reality aside and try to judge the movie in a sort of vacuum, there are definitely things worth salvaging — such as Bonello's assured stylistic hand, which mixes fluid Steadicam shots with an array of tantalizing soundtrack choices, as well as an elliptical narrative that brings a handful of characters together in captivating ways, especially in the film's suspenseful first half."

 The film was placed at number 13 on Sight & Sounds annual critics' poll.
 It was placed at number 3 on Slant Magazine's "Best Films of 2017" list as well as number 3 on Film Comments "Best Undistributed Films of 2016" list, and number 5 on their "Best Films of 2017" list.
 It was also placed at number 71 on Consequence of Sounds "Top 100 Films of the 2010s" list and number 21 on The A.V.
 Clubs "100 Best Movies of the 2010s" list.